Cincinnati, Ohio Product Liability Lawyer Investigating Vespa recalls and road accidents related to defective scooters

 - Defective brakes

-According to the U.S. National Highway Traffic Safety Administration (NHTSA), some defective scooters, including those included in Vespa recalls, can stall while on the road because of a defective fuel pump.
+According to the U.S. National Highway Traffic Safety Administration (NHTSA), some defective scooters, including those included in Vespa recalls, can stall while on the road because of a fuel pump issue.

 At least one driver stated in a complaint that the engine of his scooter stopped during operation on a road.
 Another complaint regarding the scooter defects include faulty ignitions and engines that fail to start—an issue that the manufacturer said is a problem with the fuel pump.